 The Unified Planning Work Program (UPWP) is developed annually by Metro as the MPO for the Portland Metropolitan Area.
 It is a federally-required document that serves as a guide for transportation planning activities to be conducted over the course of each fiscal year, beginning on July 1st.
 Included in the UPWP are detailed descriptions of the transportation planning tasks, listings of various activities, and a summary of the amount and source of state and federal funds to be used for planning activities.
 The UPWP is developed by Metro with input from local governments, TriMet, ODOT, FHWA and FTA.
-Additionally, Metro must annually undergo a process known as self-certification to demonstrate that the Portland Metropolitan region's planning process is being conducted in accordance with all applicable federal transportation planning requirements.
+Additionally, Metro must annually undergo a process known as self-certification to demonstrate that the Portland Metropolitan region's planning requirements.
 Self-certification is conducted in conjunction with annual adoption of the UPWP.